ericcornelissen/eslint-plugin-top/CONTRIBUTING.md

 ### Prerequisites

-To be able to contribute you need at least the following:
+To be able to contribute you need the following tooling:

-- [Git];
+- [git];
 - [Node.js] v16.0.0 or higher and [npm] v8.1.2 or higher;
 - (Recommended) a code editor with [EditorConfig] support;
 - (Optional) [Docker];